-As of the report date, MECO had completed the purchase of 12 acres of land and selected a contractor for constriction of the facility.
-Land clearing was underway, material purchases had begun and it was expected that construction on the project would be complete during the first quarter of 2014.
+As of the report date, MECO had commenced construction on two of five buildings to be constructed on the site.
 The first significant obligation of MECO will be to produce \$0.9 million in new payroll, excluding benefits, during 2013.
 Payroll obligations increase each year thereafter.